 It was three days after the execution of Jesus that He triumphantly came out of the grave.
 And the world has not been the same since.
 How about you?
 Are you the same after meeting the resurrected Jesus?
 The power that overcame death on that day is living within every Christian.
 Are you living in the good of the gospel today?

-The Easter flowers have faded, the candy is gone, the eggs are smelling (or in our case they are full of airsoft pellets), but the news of the resurrection is just as fresh today as it was on Easter…or 2000 years ago?
+The Easter flowers have faded, the candy is gone, and the eggs are smelling (or in our case, they are full of airsoft pellets), but the news of the resurrection is just as fresh today as it was on Easter…or 2000 years ago?

 Easter may be the most famous Christian celebration, but it’s not the only day we get to celebrate.
 Say this out loud: “Jesus died for my sins!”
 He came out of the grave for your sins too.

-Each day the Christian has a wonderful privilege to live in the good of the gospel while expressing inexpressible joy for the gospel effects on our lives.
+Each day the Christian has the wonderful privilege to live in the good of the gospel while expressing inexpressible joy for the gospel effects on our lives.

 Nothing has changed in the mind of God: He still rules and reigns.
 Heaven has not been shaken and God has not been despairing before or since His Son came out of the tomb.
 Lord God Almighty has never lost control of all things in heaven or in earth.